Your radiation exposure

 The effects of and risks from high and very high doses of radiation, including serious injury, cancer and death, are reasonably well known from the scientific study of atomic bomb survivors and accidents.

-At lower radiation doses the risk of fatal cancer is not precisely known, but it is assumed that there is a direct relationship between dose and risk all the way to zero (i.e. at zero dose there is zero risk).
+At lower radiation doses the risk of fatal cancer is not precisely known, but it is assumed that there is a direct relationship between dose and risk to zero (i.e. at zero dose there is zero risk).
 Here you can find out more about the sources of radiation to which you are exposed to in Ireland and the health risks associated with that exposure.

 Sources of radiation